senad-d/DockerComposeAPI/README.md

    docker compose up -d
    ```

    Once the container is running, you can access the API at `http://localhost:8080`.

+   You can also dowload the image from Docker Hub [repository](https://hub.docker.com/r/senaddizdarevic/docker-compose-api).

 ### API Endpoints